aoijs/documentation/functions/usdadvancedtextsplit.md

 # $advancedTextSplit

-{% hint style="warning" %}
-WARNING: This function is only recommended to use as advanced Aoi.js user because it's hard to understand.
+> ⚠ WARNING: This function is only recommended to use as advanced Aoi.js user because it's hard to understand.
-{% endhint %}

 This function basically allows you to have multiple splits in 1 message